The Beatitudes Explained

 This post may contain affiliate links.
 Read our full disclosure here.

-In simple terms, the Beatitudes give us a blueprint for how we should carry ourselves and how we should treat others if we want to be more Christ-like.
+In simple terms, this part of the sermon gives us a blueprint for how we should carry ourselves and how we should treat others if we want to be more Christ-like.

-There are 8 main Beatitudes, but some also consider verse 11 (making it a total of 9).
+There are 8 main Beatitudes of Jesus, but some also consider verse 11 (making it a total of 9).

 “Blessed are the poor in spirit,